SpringerPE/chef_pelib/README.md

 ## Usage

-Include `pelib` in your node's dependencies and use the funtions as in the examples recipes
+Include `pelib` in your node's dependencies and use the functions as in the examples recipes.

 ## Contributing